 We have aligned the timeline for Scheme Participant reporting under the ESS and Peak Demand Reduction Scheme (PDRS) so Scheme Participants can choose to conduct their ESS and PDRS audits together or separately to suit their business needs.
 Dates for other processes have also been extended.
 See our Scheme Participant compliance timeline page for more details.

 The process for lodging an energy statement is being reviewed due to new compliance functionality being built in TESSA to bring Scheme Participant processes online.

-We expect to update this page and our guidance material early 2023 when these process improvements are finalised.
+We expect to update this page and our guidance material mid 2023 when these process improvements are finalised.

-We provide you with market acquisition data which is a key input to your energy savings statement.
+We provide you with market acquisition data which is a key input to your Declaration of Liable Acquisitions.
 In addition, you will also need to provide data for

 acquisitions from persons other than the market operator

 supply of electricity under Clause 10(2) of the Act